Road safety and public transport advice ahead of Appleby Fair

 Flashing Lane - Long Marton Road leading onto Dufton

-Cumbria County Council is continuing to work to improve public safety at the Flashing Lane, a part of Long Martin Road which is closed during the Fair (from 9.30am-6pm on Friday 9 June, Saturday 10 June and Sunday 11 June) to prevent the likelihood of conflict between horses and other traffic while the trotting (‘flashing’) of horses takes place.
+The Flashing Lane is a part of Long Martin Road which is closed during the Fair from 9.30am-6pm on Friday 8 June, Saturday 9 June and Sunday 10 June to prevent the likelihood of conflict between horses and other traffic while the trotting (‘flashing’) of horses takes place.

 The public are encouraged not to enter the Flashing Lane, especially the carriageway.
 However, for those who choose to do so, barriers are in place on the adjacent verge to provide some protection from flashing horses.
-Anyone who enters the Flashing Lane does so at their own risk and are advised to take extra care for their own safety and that of others.
+Any person who enters the Flashing Lane does so at their own risk and is advised to take extra care for their own safety and that of others.

 Other Roads in and Around Appleby